nicholashibberd/bouncing-vim/README.md

 What is it?
 -----------

-This is a mini vim distro, integrated with tmux.
+bouncing.vim is a mini vim distro, integrated with tmux.

 It's a curated collection of plugins and settings, inspired by a few key
 principles: